WWE NXT

 WWE NXT, also known simply as NXT, is an American professional wrestling television program.
-It is produced by the American professional wrestling promotion WWE, featuring performers from the promotion's NXT brand division.
+It is produced by the American professional wrestling promotion WWE, featuring wrestlers from the promotion's NXT brand division.
 The show currently airs live on Tuesdays at 8 p.m.
-Eastern Time on the USA Network.
+Eastern Time (ET) on The CW in the United States, and in most international markets on Netflix.

-NXT initially debuted in 2010 as a seasonal show which was presented as a hybrid between WWE's scripted live event shows and reality television, in which talent from WWE's developmental territory Florida Championship Wrestling (FCW) participated in a competition to become WWE's next "breakout star", with the help of mentors from WWE's Raw and SmackDown brands.
+NXT initially debuted in 2010 on Syfy as a seasonal show which was presented as a hybrid between WWE's scripted live event shows and reality television, in which talent from WWE's then-developmental territory Florida Championship Wrestling (FCW) participated in a competition to become WWE's next "breakout star", with the help of mentors from WWE's Raw and SmackDown brands.
 Five seasons of this iteration were broadcast, with Wade Barrett, Kaval, Kaitlyn, and Johnny Curtis as winners.

-In June 2012, WWE ended the seasonal competition format and opted to revamp the show as a developmental wrestling program.
-WWE NXT became the flagship television show of the NXT brand, and has since received a positive reception and high viewership, with praise for its high quality of wrestling and captivating storylines particularly from 2014 to 2018.
+In June 2012, WWE ended the seasonal competition format and opted to revamp the show as a developmental wrestling program, replacing FCW.
+NXT became the flagship television show of the NXT brand, and has since received a positive reception and high viewership, with praise for its high quality of wrestling and captivating storylines, particularly from 2014 to 2018.